 Notice to Our Patrons

-National Park Service will implement metered parking around the National Mall starting June 12, 2017.
+National Park Service implemented metered parking around the National Mall on June 12, 2017.
 Please visit the National Parks Service website

 for more information.